 An Introduction To Six Pack Shortcuts

-For the purpose of this review, I’m going to assume that you’ve already been briefly introduced to the Six Pack Shortcuts program by reading the content and watching the “free” video on the Six Pack Shortcuts website (pictured above) so therefore, my introduction will be a kind-of “alternate” introduction to the program.
+For the purpose of this review, I’m going to assume that you’ve already been briefly introduced to the Six Pack Shortcuts program by reading the content and watching the “free” video on the Six Pack Shortcuts website (if not, click here to watch it) so therefore, my introduction will be a kind-of “alternate” introduction to the program.

 Developed by self-proclaimed fitness expert Mike Chang, the Six Pack Shortcuts program is essentially a training program that claims to offer a “proven system for getting in killer shape” by utilising something Mike likes to call the “afterburn effect” (we’ll explore the afterburn effect in more detail further on in the review).